What kind of equipment do you use?

 Yes!
 I love having a voice in where you’d like to shoot.
-I’ll only visit a spot a long time ahead if it’s within a reasonable distance (~1-2 hrs) from Rome, Georgia.
+I’ll only visit a spot a long time ahead if it’s within a reasonable distance (~1-2 hrs) from the Washington, DC area.
 If it’s a travel wedding, I typically arrive with enough time to plan ahead for the day.

 Do you help with formulating a timeline for the day?

 Yes, I’d love to help with this process.
 Although the day does get hectic and may not go as planned, I think it’s important to have a general flow in place so people know when to be ready for “formal” pictures.